-- Optional: You can also clone these extension repositories: - fw4spl-ar contains functionalities for augmented reality (video tracking for instance). - fw4spl-ext contains experimental code. - fw4spl-ogre contains a 3D backend using Ogre3D.

-- Ensure that all the cloned repositories are on the same branch. - Update the cloned repositories to the same tag. - Go into your Build directory (Debug or Release) : here is an example if you want to compile in debug:
+- Optional: You can also clone these extension repositories: - fw4spl-ar contains functionalities for augmented reality (video tracking for instance). - fw4spl-ext contains experimental code. - fw4spl-ogre contains a 3D backend using Ogre3D. - Ensure that all the cloned repositories are in the same folder as fw4spl.
+They will be automatically discovered and then can be enabled via CMake. - Ensure that all the cloned repositories are on the same branch. - Update the cloned repositories to the same tag. - Go into your Build directory (Debug or Release) : here is an example if you want to compile in debug: